Educating about Medicinal Herb Plants Online since 1997

-German Chamomile
+German Chamomile Herb

 Matricaria chamomile

-Other Names: Camomile, Chamomile, Wild Chamomile, Sweet Chamomile, German Chamomile, Hungarian Chamomile, Mayweed, Scented Mayweed, Pineapple Weed
+Other Names: Mayweed, Scented Mayweed, Pineapple Weed

-Chamomile Herbal Use and Medicinal Properties
+Chamomile Herbal Use

 Internal Use

 Chamomile is one of the most widely used flowers for herbal tea.
-Chamomile Tea is so popular, it is found in most grocery stores in the tea aisle.
+Chamomile herb tea is so popular, it is found in most grocery stores in the tea aisle.
 It is used as a mild sedative, and is good for insomnia as well as many other nervous conditions.
+It is nervine and sedative especially suited to teething children and those who have been in a highly emotional state over a long period of time.
+Except for the small risk of allergy, Chamomile is also one of the safest herbs to use.

 An infusion of Chamomile flowers is used as a hair shampoo, especially for fair hair.
 The flowers are sometimes added to cosmetics as an anti-allergenic agent or made into a salve for use on hemorrhoids and wounds.
 The dried herb is made into potpourri and herb pillows, and is burned for aromatherapy.
 Applied externally as a wash or compress for skin inflammations, sunburn, burns, and added to bath for relaxing tired, achy muscles and feet, and softening the skin.

-Other Uses
+Other Uses for Chamomile Herb

 Chamomile tea is used as a liquid feed and plant tonic, effective against a number of plant diseases.
 An essential oil from the whole plant is used as a flavoring and in making perfume.
 The dried flowers are used as an insect repellent.